 Let’s talk about why you shouldn’t be so hard on yourself, even if you’ve been spitting out total clunkers lately.

 You will write many, many, many more songs.

-You have a lot more to write!
-Think of all the great songs you have yet to hear come out of yourself.
-The only way you’ll ever get to meet them is if you keep writing now.
+Think of all the great songs that are still inside of you.
+The only way you’ll ever get to meet them is if you keep writing.

 Think of how much you’ve already grown.

 Go back through your catalog and listen to your old songs.
 Look at the songs you wrote last year.
 Look at songs you write a few years ago.
 Can you hear how you’ve changed?
 How you’ve grown?